orta/lsif-tsc-remark-example/README.md

 ## Example repo of using recast and ts-lsif

-We can standardise hover highlights, and static site tooling by mixing the LSP standard format with markdown parsing.
+We can standardise hover highlights, and static site tooling by mixing the LSP standard static format called [LSIF](https://github.com/microsoft/lsif-node) when parsing TS code blocks in markdown.

-You can testy it out by cloning and running:
+You can test it out by cloning and running:

 ```sh
 yarn install